 The Product Emissions Standards scheme sets emissions limits for non-road spark ignition engines used in outdoor power equipment and marine vessels.
 Australian importers, manufacturers and suppliers must ensure their products meet the standards.
 This includes labelling, record-keeping and reporting requirements.

-The Department of Agriculture, Water and the Environment administers the standards.
+We administer the standards.
 This includes compliance, enforcement and education activities.
-To support ongoing improvement, the department has developed a Regulator Evaluation Framework which provides an ongoing measure of our performance.
+To support ongoing improvement, we have developed a Regulator Evaluation Framework which provides an ongoing measure of our performance.

 Monitoring and evaluation help us to understand: